nadezdatsygankova/nadias-reading-journal/README.md

-# 📚 My Reading Journal
+# 📚 Nadia's Reading Journal

+**Eyes on Pages, Ears on Stories** — Books I've read, audiobooks I've heard, and moments in between.

 A beautiful, modern reading journal built with React that lets you track your books with markdown files - just like a blog!